 Sunflower is an herbaceous annual.
-Although wild representatives are usually branched, the cultivated form typically does not branch and consists of a single stem that maybe well over 2 m in height with the single large head inhibiting the production of branches.
+Although wild representatives are usually branched, the cultivated form typically does not branch and consists of a single stem that may be well over two meters in height with the single large head whose actions inhibit the production of branches below..
 The stem produces a vascular cambium but does not form wood (a continuous cylinder of secondary xylem) instead it adds to the existing vascular bundles.
-Although it does not produce wood the stem is remarkably ‘woody’, meaning tough, durable and resistant to deformation.
-Most cells in the primary xylem and phloem are extensively lignified and produce a strong stem, able to stand several meters tall and hold a head that may weigh as much as two kilograms or multiple much smaller heads.
-The stem often more than 5 cm in diameter, with most of the width from primary growth.
+Although it does not produce wood, the stem is remarkably ‘woody’, meaning tough, durable and resistant to deformation.
+Most cells in the primary xylem and phloem are extensively lignified and produce a strong stem, able to stand several meters tall and hold a head, that may weigh as much as two kilograms, or multiple much smaller heads.
+The stem is often more than 5 cm in diameter, with most of the width from primary growth.
 The bulk of the stem is pith and the strength comes from a ring of vascular bundles near the margin of the stem.

 The heads of sunflowers are a good place to observe the spirals associated with plant architecture.
-Spirals rotating in both clockwise and counter-clockwise directions are evident .
-And the number of spirals usually relates to two numbers in the Fibonacci sequence (momath.org/home/fibonacci-numbers-of-sunflower-seed-spirals/).
+Spirals rotating in both clockwise and counter-clockwise directions are evident.
+The number of spirals usually relates to two numbers in the Fibonacci sequence (momath.org/home/fibonacci-numbers-of-sunflower-seed-spirals/).
 See also the following link connecting the Fibonacci series to the ‘golden angle’, an interesting mathematical and artistic concept (www.mathsisfun.com/numbers/nature-golden-ratio-fibonacci.html).

 Sex and reproduction

 Sunflowers reproduce utilizing seeds produced in the normal pattern for angiosperms.
 The flowers are characteristic of the Asteraceae family.
 The ‘flower’ is actually an inflorescence, a structure of several hundred flowers of two types: the ‘petals’ of a sunflower are ray flowers, with a large petal that is actually composed of five fused parts and is is asymmetrically oriented, extending out to one side of the flower.
 Ray flowers are often sterile, lacking both male and female parts.
-The central disk flowers that make up the bulk of the inflorescence have much smaller petals arranged in a ring.
+The central disk flowers that make up the bulk of the inflorescence have much smaller petals that are arranged in a ring.
 They are bisexual and have a distinct phenology (timing).
 For the head as a whole the central ‘disk’ flowers mature from the outside inward, i.e. the first flowers to open are on the outside.
 Each individual flower also has a pattern of development.
 The anthers mature first, making pollen available to pollinators, primarily bees.
 After the pollen has been available for several days a stigma pushes up through the ring of anthers.
-Self-pollination of a particular flower by itself is unlikely unless the flower has not been visited by pollinators, in which case there may still remain abundant pollen.
-While the annual H. annuus, must set seed to reproduce, the perennial H. tuberosa can reproduce via its tubers which, like potatoes, are produced on underground stems (rhizomes) that allow the plant to spread laterally and is part of the reason that H.tuberosa can be a problem weed.
+Self-pollination of a particular flower by itself is unlikely unless the flower has not been visited by pollinators, in which case there may still remain pollen that contacts the stigma as it moves upward.
+While the annual H. annuus must set seed to reproduce, the perennial H. tuberosa can reproduce via its tubers, which, like potatoes, are produced on underground stems (rhizomes) that allow the plant to spread laterally.
+This is part of the reason that H. tuberosa can be a problem weed.

 Matter and energy